w3c-cg/swag/docs/security_guidelines.md

 As a general guide, then, you should try to use `Strict` for some cookies and `Lax` for others:

 - `Lax` for cookies that you will use to decide if a logged-in user should be shown a page
-- `Strict` for cookies that you will use to authorize requests that carry out some sensitive action, such as transferring money or changing the user's settings.
+- `Strict` for cookies that you will use to authorize requests that change the server's state, such as transferring money or changing the user's settings.

 Note that `Lax` is the default value in some but not all browsers, and in those browsers, the implementation of `Lax` when it is the default is more permissive than the normal implementation of `Lax`.
 This means that you should actively set `Lax`, and not rely on it being the default.